How to Get Useful Care in a World of Short Medical Appointments

 6. Use short visits as a series, not a single shot

-If longer appointments aren’t available, scheduling more frequent short visits can create the continuity and depth that one rushed session cannot.
+If longer appointments are not available, more frequent short visits may create continuity that one rushed session cannot.

 What to watch out for